 Another heartbreaking instant that stood out was Emma’s response to Hook about Walsh.
 “A reminder that I was never safe, that what I wanted, what I thought I could have wasn’t in the cards for the savior.”
 It’s exceedingly distressing when Emma feels that just because she’s the savior, she isn’t supposed to lead a happy life, but that’s primarily what makes her the most suited for the role.
 The modesty and sheer selflessness she projects are the essential reasons why she deserves the happiest ending.
 From what we’ve seen, that’s exactly what Hook stands for in Emma’s life.
 While men have come and gone, he’s remained the constant her heart can call home.
 A woman as audaciously kindhearted and enduringly compassionate despite the innumerable difficulties she’s faced throughout the 29 years of her life deserves to be loved in a way that’ll put the seven seas to shame – this is the kind of everlasting love that Killian Jones has graciously and relentlessly exhibited by interminably putting her happiness above everything else in his quest to honorably win her heart.

 Of all the scenes that stood out beautifully in the Enchanted Forest, nothing will surpass Snow convincing Regina to keep her heart.
 These women have come so far since that small betrayal that caused everything to spiral.
 Count on Snow White to feed everyone with inspirational quotes because that woman is absolutely unreal and certainly the fairest.
-When it comes to Parrilla’s and Goodwin’s chemistry, whether they’re at each other’s throats or having a heart to heart, it is one of the greatest things to witness because both women bring such passion into their characters.
-Ultimately, nothing was more heartwarming and hope inducing as Regina and Snow calling it our kingdom.
-Also, Snow being a wing-woman to Regina and Robin Hood is far too entertaining.
-“He smells like forest” seeing as how she didn’t deny whether or not she thinks Robin is cute, it seems this phrase can be taken as an instigation that the Queen is definitely inquisitive about the Outlaw.
+When it comes to Parrilla’s and Goodwin’s chemistry, whether they’re at each other’s throats or having a heart-to-heart, it is one of the greatest things to witness because both women bring such passion into their characters.
+Ultimately, nothing was more heartwarming and hope-inducing than Regina and Snow calling it our kingdom.
+Also, Snow being a wing woman to Regina and Robin Hood is far too entertaining.
+“He smells like a forest” seeing as how she didn’t deny whether or not she thinks Robin is cute, it seems this phrase can be taken as an instigation that the Queen is definitely inquisitive about the Outlaw.
 We’re pretty fond of the fact that they met prior to her seeing his lion tattoo because it’s undoubtedly going to be a marvelous moment when she realizes he could be her second chance at love.

 Next week, flying monkeys and wicked galore!
 What are your thoughts on the season premiere?